Australian election on Saturday: What you need to know | Politics

 FACTBOX: Australia's democracy ECONOMY

-* Challenges ahead for the winner include inflation, which is at two-decade highs and picking up pace, interest rates that have just started rising for the first time in more than 11 years, while pandemic spending portends massive budget deficits in the years ahead.
+* Challenges ahead for the winner include inflation, which at two-decade highs and picking up pace, interest rates that have just started rising for the first time in more than 11 years, while pandemic spending portends massive budget deficits in the years ahead.
+Fortunately, unemployment is its lowest in almost 50 years, and global prices for Australian commodities are sky-high.
 CLIMATE

-* A cohort of climate-conscious independent candidates threatens some safe government seats, agitating for greater action after three years of fire, floods, and pandemics.
+* A cohort of climate-conscious independent candidates threatens some safe government seats, agitating for greater action after three years of fire, floods and pandemic.
 It is possible they could unseat some prominent government members and even hold the balance of power. * The major parties have a tricky path.
-People say they want action on climate but are not always keen to pay for it.
+People say they want action on climate, but are not always keen to pay for it.
 And in an election in which cost of living has been a central issue, retail power prices are a factor.

 FOREIGN POLICY * Foreign policy became an unlikely election issue after Prime Minister Scott Morrison sought to trumpet his national security credentials and claim Labor was not up to the job, only to be undercut by the Solomon Islands signing a security pact with China.